611 Island Fun

 Shuan: It's a knife that you use to cut yourself free from lines, from ropes.
 If you need to you can stab a shark with it.
 Yes, but

-What something is 'constructed' out of is what is used to make or build it.
+What something is 'constructed' out of is what it is made from.
 Notice the following:

-A 'historical building' would be one that was built a long time in the past or was important in the past for some reason.
-In this case, the buildings weren't actually old, but were constructed to look the like original buildings.
+A 'historical building' would be one that was built a long time in the past or was important in the past.
+In this case, the buildings weren't actually old, but were built to look the like original buildings.
 Notice the following:

-- This is one of the most famous historical buildings in this area.
+- Big Ben is one of the most famous historical buildings in

 I'm not sure if Key West is a US territory or not.

 If an area of land is a 'territory' of another country, it means that the other country owns it.
 A territory is usually separate from the mainland of the country that owns it.
 Notice the following:

 - This half of the Virgin Islands is territory of the U.K.